Sacramento Digs Gardening logo

 ""

-The greens are cooked with onion before they're added to the potatoes.
+The greens are cooked with onions first.

 Meanwhile, heat oil in a large deep pan over medium heat.
 Add chopped onions; sauté until soft.